Amulyaalur/assist-purchase-s22b9/README.md

 - GUI-clients are for standalone use of this product.
 - Non-GUI clients are other systems that need to integrate with this product.

-This project implements automated tests, which behave as a non-GUI client.
+This project implements automated tests, which behave as a non-GUI client

 ## [Segment 1] Web API